robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 We generated multilayer networks across a series of social distance thresholds for group assignment.
-Social distance thresholds (5, 25, 50, 75, 100, 250 and 500 m) represented a range of visual (short distance) to auditory (long distance) sensory modalities of caribou.
-Multilayer networks consisted of the social association between 21 individuals across three habitat layers (foraging, forest and open) for the entire study period.
+Social distance thresholds (5, 25, 50, 75, 100, 250 and 500 m) represented a range of visual (short distance) to olfactory and long distance auditory sensory modalities of caribou.
+Multilayer networks consisted of the social association between 21 individuals across three habitat layers (foraging, forest, and open) for the entire study period.
 At the finest scale, individuals within 5 m of one another were considered in the same group, whereas at the coarsest scale, individuals within 500 m of one another were considered in the same group.
 Increasing social distance threshold is a proxy for potential behavioural interactions that occur across these distances.
-We calculated graph strength and multidegree for each habitat layer and social distance threshold, and edge overlap across the entire series of networks to determine proportion of total edges observed in each combination of habitat layer and spatial distance threshold.
+For every social distance threshold, we calculated individual graph strength within each habitat layer, and edge overlap and multidegree across habitat layers.

 ### Spatial scale